 Nakamura had provided aid to thousands of civilians across 35 years in Afghanistan, first during the Soviet Invasion, through the numerous civil wars that followed, and the American Invasion.
 When he was killed in 2019 he was given a state funeral by the Afghan government, Ashraf Ghani being among the pallbearers during his repatriation.
 His Japanese counterpart experimental Anpanman-mandrake hybrid PM Shinzo Abe didn't attend, a man whose war criminal grandfather was rehabilitated by the American occupation. (generally people with the nickname "Monster of the Shōwa era" don't become prime minister)

 And even during the post-war Japanese constitution's drafting the US' own agenda in the Pacific thoroughly muddled the ideological purity of a new pacifist democratic state.
 Internally there was a reshuffling of SCAP reconstruction officials and with Willoughby at its helm the attempt to reign in those responsible for Imperial Japan's trajectory turned into active cooperation with ultranationalists.
 The occupation's moves to unban and promote labor unions at a time when a national famine was a possibility was suspended by 1947.
 The February general strike of the same year was suppressed by the MacArthur administration, with successive labor disputes in factories and mines lent support from would-be-hanged figures like Yoshio Kodama mobilizing the Yakuza as strikebreakers.
 (The japanese release of David Kaplan's 1986 book on the Yakuza's history was successfully suppressed by right-wing power broker Ryoichi Sasakawa, another former war criminal rehabilitated by SCAP) Kodama would later serve as a G-2 agent smuggling Chinese tungsten for the US and Lockheed consultant covertly persuading the government to procure F-104 and L-1011 aircraft, culminating in a global bribery scandal.
-Such a hand-in-hand US response with the kind of ultranationalist leaders being hanged in Sugamo was born out a fear of a communist revolution, one with plenty of West German equivalents like Klaus Barbie.
+Such a hand-in-hand US response with the kind of ultranationalist leaders being hanged in Sugamo was born out a fear of a communist revolution, one with plenty of West German equivalents like Hans Globke or Klaus Barbie.

 Street children smoking.
 Ueno, Tokyo 1946.
 Hayashi Tadahiko Zengakuren and police clash outside Parliament in Tokyo during protests against pro-American Prime Minister Nobusuke Kishi.
 June 1960 Farmers chain themselves to trees during the Sanrizuka Struggle.
 Chiba 1971